The Chittagong Hill Tracts is situated in southeastern Bangladesh, bordering India and Myanmar/Burma and is a destination of its own.

 The permit allows you to visit the three districts: Khagrachari, Rangamati, and Bandarban.

 I visited Rangamati and Bandarban.

 While the town of Rangamati is not the most eye-appealing destination on earth, it is the only place to find accommodation in the area.
-Due to strikes and road closures you may be forced to spend a few extra nights here so be sure to plan accordingly.
-I had to spend 2 extra nights here for that reason.
+Due to strikes and road closures, you may be forced to spend a few extra nights here so be sure to plan accordingly.
+I had to spend two extra nights here for that reason.

 The itinerary of your stay should include a tour of Kaptai Lake and its islands.
 Some islands are home to the area’s waterfalls and small communities while others contain small guest houses and fruit plantations.